nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/location.md

 page_title: "pfptmeta_location Data Source - terraform-provider-pfptmeta"
 subcategory: "Network Resources"
 description: |-
   Locations are Points-of-Presence (POPs).
 PoPs ensure lower latency for users while improving location awareness to make ads more relevant.
 Moreover, they enhance data privacy for local users.
-In addition, Egress rules can be defined to route traffic via specific location.
+In addition, egress rules can be defined to route traffic via specific location.
 ---

 # pfptmeta_location (Data Source)

 Locations are Points-of-Presence (POPs).
 PoPs ensure lower latency for users while improving location awareness to make ads more relevant.
 Moreover, they enhance data privacy for local users.
-In addition, Egress rules can be defined to route traffic via specific location.
+In addition, egress rules can be defined to route traffic via specific location.

 ## Example Usage